hrhirha/boot2root/writeup1.md

 6. phase_6

-Our input is expected to have 6 number
+This phase expects our input to have 6 numbers.
 ```
 gdb-peda$ disas phase_6
     ...
     0x08048db3 <+27>:    call   0x8048fd8 <read_six_numbers>
     ...
 ```
-For each number it checks that it is between 1 and 6
+For each number it checks that it is between 1 and 6.
 ```
    0x8048dc0 <phase_6+40>:      lea    eax,[ebp-0x18]
    0x8048dc3 <phase_6+43>:      mov    eax,DWORD PTR [eax+edi*4]